goatoush/inventor-pi/README.md

 ## 10. Crash Sensor

 ![Crash Sensor](images/Crash%20Sensor%20Circuit.jpg)

+A crash sensor uses a limit switch.
+This can be used with a hard stop to detect when a mechanism, such as a robotic arm, reaches the limit of its motion and trigger a limit switch.
+It is also used in oven and refrigerator doors to turn on the internal light when the door is opened.

 Create a new file in Thonny, with file name crash_sensor.py.
 Copy and paste the code below into the file you created.